message/iata/SG.md

 - who have only been in, or transited through, countries classified as categories II, III and IV in <a href="https://safetravel.ica.gov.sg/shn-and-swab-summary">https://safetravel.ica.gov.sg/shn-and-swab-summary</a>
 7. Passengers must submit a health declaration before arrival via the SG Arrival Card (SGAC) e-Service (<a href="https://eservices.ica.gov.sg/sgarrivalcard">https://eservices.ica.gov.sg/sgarrivalcard</a>) or via the mobile application.
 - This does not apply to passengers in transit.
+8. Passengers with a Work Pass, Long-Term Visit Pass (LTVP), Dependant's Pass, or the respective In-Principle Approval (IPA), a Student's Pass (STP) or a Student's Pass In-Principle Approval (STP IPA), must have:
+- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
+Vaccines accepted are AstraZeneca (Vaxzevria), AstraZeneca (SK Bioscience), Covaxin, Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac;
+- vaccination status on the HealthHub app or TraceTogether app is accepted as proof of vaccination.
+More details can be found at: <a href="https://safetravel.ica.gov.sg/health/vtsg">https://safetravel.ica.gov.sg/health/vtsg</a>
+- This does not apply to:
+- passengers younger than 18 years;
+- passengers with an exemption letter issued by the Ministry of Manpower (MOM).